-Kent County Council’s Director of Public Health, Andrew Scott-Clark said: “We continue to urge people to follow national Government guidance to prevent further spread of the illness and limit the numbers affected.
+Kent County Council’s Director of Public Health, Andrew Scott-Clark said: “We continue to urge people to follow national Government guidance around social distancing and to stay at home to prevent further spread of the illness and limit the numbers affected.

 “Alongside Medway Council, health partners, district councils and Kent’s emergency services, we are working to ensure that people receive the essential care and support services they need – please remember the 24 hour helpline Kent Together if you need urgent help, essential supplies and medication.
 You can find information at www.kent.gov.uk/KentTogether or by calling on 03000 41 92 92.”

 At Kent County Council, we are engaging with residents, our own staff and provider services to ensure they are aware of the latest national guidelines at www.phe.gov.uk/coronavirus The government and NHS guidance can also be found at www.nhs.uk/coronavirus

 We appreciate many residents will have questions regarding how this is affecting Kent County Council services and we will try and answer as many of those as possible, please read our your questions answered page.
 For the very latest information on our services, be sure to check our service updates page.

 *The PHE dashboard, which can be found here on gov.uk, has changed so that daily reporting includes deaths that have occurred in all settings where there has been a positive COVID-19 test, including hospitals, care homes and the wider community.
 A technical summary is available here.
 This also includes case rates per 100,000 resident population and data at lower tier local authority level.

 Tests for COVID-19 are performed by laboratories around the UK.
 The processes for reporting are carried out separately for England, Scotland, Wales and Northern Ireland.
 The overall UK daily and cumulative counts are aggregated by the Department for Health and Social Care (DHSC) from the counts for the four countries, and submitted to PHE to display on the dashboard.